 The Eurasian lynx was once quite common in most of Europe.
 Nevertheless, most original populations became extinct or their abundance has been dramatically reduced in the last two centuries due to hunting and landscape changes.
 In many areas lynx was intentionally eradicated by humans, but starting from the 1970s, the lynx was ensured legal protection and reintroduction programmes began.

-There is no doubt that lynx protection is a challenging issue.
-We humans have already destabilized its populations by altering lynx natural habitat and by hunting of individuals.
-For a long time, lynx were highly appreciated trophy and a highly un-appreciated damage-causing animal.
-Diminishing of lynx is already a great cost to society from a financial, cultural and ethical point of view.
-Now, we are trying to reverse the negative trend.
-There are many smaller and bigger initiatives dealing with this.
-We protect these animals by law, reintroduce them to areas where they vanished or are vanishing.
-We study their biology and ecology, we communicate with other stakeholders about importance of this species` protection.
+There is no doubt that lynx conservation is a challenging issue.
+We humans have already destabilized its populations by altering their natural habitat and by hunting.
+For a long time, lynx was a highly appreciated trophy and considered as a highly un-appreciated, damage-causing animal.
+The decline of this species has already caused great costs to society from a financial, cultural, and ethical point of view.
+Now we are trying to reverse this negative trend through several small and large initiatives.
+The challenge is to integrate lynx monitoring, conservation, and management of conflicts between stakeholders.
+With the right incentives things can change.
+This is why the project was created and approved.